Palais de justice historique de Lyon

-The Palais de justice historique de Lyon is a building located Quai Romain Rolland, on the right bank of the Saône, in the 5th arrondissement of Lyon.
-In 1996, it was classified as monument historique.
+The Palais de justice historique de Lyon is a building located in Quai Romain Rolland, on the right bank of the Saône, in the 5th arrondissement of Lyon.
+In 1996, it was classified as a monument historique.

 History

 Its construction began in 1835 and ended in 1845, under the direction of architect Louis-Pierre Baltard.
-It was built in the same location as the previous courthouses that followed since the 15th century.
+It was built in the same location as the previous courthouses that had been there since the 15th century.

-The Palais de Justice de Lyon is often called the 'Palace of the twenty-four columns'.
-This is one of the finest neo-classical buildings in France.
+The Palais de Justice de Lyon is nicknamed the 'Palace of the twenty-four columns'.
+It is one of the finest neo-classical buildings in France.

 In 1995, construction of a new courthouse in the district of La Part-Dieu allowed the transfer of the Tribunal de Grande Instance, the Tribunal d'Instance and the Tribunal de commerce de Lyon.
 The Cour d'appel of Lyon and the Cour d'assises of the Rhône remained installed in what is now the historic courthouse of Lyon.

-In 2008, the building was the subject of a profound renovation (accessibility, upgrading, security...).
+In 2008, the building was the subject of a comprehensive renovation (including accessibility, upgrading and security).

 Famous trials

-There were some famous trials in this building:
+There were some famous trials in the building: